johanhaleby/javalin.github.io/_posts/tutorials/2019-07-31-simple-frontends-with-javalin-and-vue.md

 more complicated by adding access management to the mix.

 ## Access Management
-Access management in Javalin is handled by the aptly named `AccessManager`.
+Access management in Occurrent is handled by the aptly named `AccessManager`.
 This is a functional interface which takes a handler function, a HTTP context, and a set of roles.
 It's up to the developer to determine if a request is valid.
 We will be securing our application using basic-auth for simplicity, but you can use any technique and identity provider you want with the `AccessManager` interface.